Ngiam Tong Dow

-Ngiam Tong Dow (7 June 1937 – 20 August 2020) was a Singaporean civil servant who became the youngest permanent secretary at the age of 35, and held the position until his retirement from the civil service in 1999.
+Ngiam Tong Dow (Note: Chinese: see Chinese name and romanisations) (7 June 1937 – 20 August 2020) was a Singaporean civil servant who became the youngest permanent secretary at the age of 35, and held the position until his retirement from the civil service in 1999.
 He worked in various government ministries, statutory boards, and agencies, helping to shape public policies and national projects, leading to Singapore's economic growth in the first few decades after independence.

 Ngiam served as the acting permanent secretary in the Ministry of Communications (1970–1972), and was promoted to be permanent secretary in the Ministry of Finance (1972–1979 and 1986–1999), Prime Minister's Office (1979–1994), Ministry of Trade and Industry (1979–1986) and Ministry of National Development (1987–1989).

 He also served as chairman in several statutory boards and government-linked companies, such as the Economic Development Board (1975–1982), DBS Bank (1990–1998), Central Provident Fund (1998–2001), Housing Development Board (1998–2003), HDB Corp (2003).
 He was also the chief executive officer of DBS from 1991 to 1998.

 Early life and education

-Ngiam was born in the Straits Settlements (present-day Singapore) on 7 June 1937 to a Hainanese family, and was the eldest among his siblings.
+Ngiam Tong Dow was born in the Straits Settlements (present-day Singapore) on 7 June 1937 to a Hainanese family, and was the eldest among his siblings.
 His father, Ngiam Fook Quee, worked as an interpreter, translating English to most Chinese dialects.
 During the Japanese occupation of Singapore, his father quickly picked up Japanese and worked as an interpreter for the Japanese.
 In 1946, his father died from tuberculosis, and his mother began working as a servant to raise Ngiam and his siblings.

 Ngiam received his primary education at Serangoon English School and secondary education at St. Andrew's School.
 Prior to starting his undergraduate studies, Ngiam worked as a journalist with The Straits Times.

 In April 1959, Ngiam graduated from the University of Malaya in Singapore (now known as National University of Singapore) with a Bachelor of Arts in economics.
 In 1963, while serving as an economist, Ngiam was among 12 other top civil servants from Latin America, Africa, and Asia, specially selected to take a one-year course in public administration at the Harvard Graduate School of Public Administration (now known as Harvard Kennedy School).
 In August 1964, Ngiam topped his class by obtaining distinction in all four subjects related to public administration, and graduated with a Masters in Public Administration.